-The server's public and private keys are stored in the host key files in /etc/ssh directory, which are within the module's physical boundary but outside its logical boundary.
+The client's public and private keys are stored in the key files in ~/.ssh directory, which are within the module's physical boundary but outside its logical boundary.

 The HMAC key used for the Integrity Test is stored in the module and relies on the operating system for protection.